Psychology Department Faculty

 Centenary Square 213 • 318.841.7269

-Peter Zunick is an Assistant Professor of Psychology at Centenary College of Louisiana who started in fall of 2017.
-He completed his B.A. in Psychology at Hendrix College in 2008 and his Ph.D. in Social Psychology at Ohio State University in summer of 2017.
+Peter Zunick is an Associate Professor of Psychology at Centenary College of Louisiana.
+He completed his B.A. in Psychology at Hendrix College in 2008 and his Ph.D. in Social Psychology at Ohio State University 2017.

 TEACHING INTERESTS

-Social Psychology, Prejudice & Stereotyping, Personality, Introduction to Psychology, Self & Identity, Research Methods, Statistics
+Social Psychology, Attitudes & Persuasion, Prejudice & Stereotyping, Personality, Introduction to Psychology, Self & Identity, Research Methods

 Associated Faculty